davidgardner11/personal-site2/PROJECT_README.md

 5. Update blog post href on `home.blade.php` as shown at [Timestamp 57:57].
 6. Test by clicking a blog post.
 Redirects to a blog route depending on the $id.
 [Timestamp 58:05].
 7. Commit to GitHub [Timestamp 58:15]
+8. More updates to `ShowController.php` as shown at [Timestamp 1:00:10]

+... stuck getting teh HTML for the `show.blade.php` page to work.
+I used this https://flowbite.com/blocks/publisher/blog-templates/ template, but I think its a bit too compliated.
+Search the site for a simpler "article" page

+Committing to github now..